Litslink icon

 • It’s crucial for you to be flexible with project planning

-• You are ready to communicate with your team regularly
+• You are ready to communicate with your team regularly.

 Select a Software Team Structure to Suit Your Project

-The Agile methodology requires constant communication between specialists, so you will need a special type of team.
+The Agile methodology requires constant communication between specialists so you will need a special type of team.
 It’s crucial to ensure every team member is aware of their colleagues’ tasks to help each other or swap tasks efficiently.

-Depending on a certain type of software development team you need to build, there are three core approaches you have to consider searching for the perfect employees: generalist, specialist, or hybrid.
+Depending on a certain type of software development team you need to build, there are three core approaches you have to consider when searching for the perfect employees: generalist, specialist, or hybrid.

 Modern software development team structure